tobetter/iot-odroid/samples/c/README.md

 (Reading database ...
 68615 files and directories currently installed.)
 Removing iot ...
 Stopping the program
-Stopping the IoT-Raspberry Pi program with pid : 8592 Purging configuration files for iot ...
+Stopping the IoT-ODROID-XU3 program with pid : 8592
+Purging configuration files for iot ...
 ```